Josebaseba/sails-hook-validator/readme.md

 ###req.validator();

 > ######Requirements:
-Sails v0.11.X and lodash enabled as global (by default it comes enabled).
-For v0.10.X see below.
+Sails v1.0.0 and lodash enabled as global (by default it comes enabled) and node 6 >=

 If something goes wrong it return a 400 to the user with the error, if it goes ok it returns the params.
 It works as a filter too, for example if the client sends name and surname but we only want to work with the name: